 4. Geocache Containers

-If they love evil micro hides, this evil micro hide kit will be right up their alley!
+If they love evil micro hides, an evil micro hide kit will be right up their alley!

 Of course, you can always put together a geocache yourself.
 Buy a Lock & Lock, a notebook, pen, and some swag from a discount shop, et voilà!
 You have a geocache ready to be hidden.